adamjfield/Tech-Blog/README.md

   ## Description

-  A public blog where users can make posts for other users to comments on
+  A public blog where users can make posts for other users to comment on

   ## Table of Contents